Memories Morph to Metaphors

 I’ve been pondering this since I awoke this morning.
 The subconscious scene was quite delightful, which may have been the whole point.
-Kay-Kay and I had been planning to return to Scotland right about now for a forty-year reunion of our old St Andrews friends.
+We’d been planning a return to Scotland about now for a forty-year reunion with our old St Andrews friends.
 But coronavirus put paid to all best-laid plans.
 It could be my subconscious brain was synthesizing a concise—if fictitious—treat to help me feel once again the emotional comfort and reassurance and happiness of those college days in a strange land with a new love and stalwart friends.

-Or maybe my brain was synthesizing a metaphor for how my salad days as a uni student in Scotland led to my later (literary) career as a novelist.
-Or maybe it’s some cosmic message that I’m supposed to start a university literary review in a scenic garret somewhere.
+Or perhaps my brain synthesized a metaphor for how my salad days as a student in Scotland led to my later career as a novelist.
+Or maybe it’s some cosmic message that I’m supposed to start a literary review in a scenic garret somewhere.
 I tend to favor the former.

 I’ve long been fascinated by how our brains synthesize memories.
 I say that purposefully, because our brains are not gazillion-gigabyte hard drives.
 They don’t just store memories as raw data.
-There’s an interactive organic relationship between our brains and our memories, constantly sifting and shifting, nipping and tucking, re-racking and re-stacking.
-(I refer you to the remarkable 2015 Disney/Pixar film Inside Out for all the visualization of this concept you’ll ever need.)
+There’s an interactive organic relationship between our brains and our memories.
+Our minds constantly sift and shift, nip and tuck, re-rack and re-stack.
+(I refer you to the remarkable 2015 Disney/Pixar film Inside Out for all the visualization of this you’ll ever need.)

 Memory Isn’t a Data Recorder

 Working as a criminal prosecutor, I observed this plasticity of memory in action on a regular basis.
-I’ve often said that given the choice, I’d take a case that’s based on circumstantial evidence over one relying on eyewitness testimony any day.
-The reality is, with apologies to every courtroom scene ever filmed, eyewitnesses are inherently unreliable.
+Given a choice, I’d take a case based on circumstantial evidence over one resting on eyewitness testimony any day.
+The reality is, with apologies to every dramatic courtroom scene ever filmed, eyewitnesses are inherently unreliable.

 Your average juror has this exactly backwards, by the way.
 They have a pre-programmed bias in favor of eyewitnesses as if they were human video recorders.
 Conversely, most jurors come into a case inherently suspicious of circumstantial evidence.
 In reality, it’s usually the reverse.
-This is why there are all kinds of judge’s jury instructions explaining that circumstantial evidence isn’t bad evidence and it’s OK to rely upon it in coming to a verdict.
+This is why there are all kinds of judge’s jury instructions explaining that circumstantial evidence isn’t bad evidence.
+Juror’s are reassured it’s OK to rely upon circumstantial evidence in coming to a verdict.

-Likewise, our dreams and nightmares may be trying to impose some order and make some sense out of our memories, often in highly symbolic ways.
-Dreams can also act as our therapist or our muse, helping us to heal or to expand our creative vision.
+Likewise, dreams may be trying to impose order and make sense of our memories in highly symbolic ways.
+Dreams can act as our therapist or our muse, helping us to heal or to expand our creative vision.
 I should note that there’s never been much consensus among researchers as to exactly what the purpose of dreaming is.
-So Shakespeare may be just as useful as Freud regarding the dreams.
+So Shakespeare may be just as useful as Freud in this regard.

 Consciousness is a Dimmer Switch

 In my own case, I’ve long had a strange mixed consciousness when it comes to being awakened from sleep.
-As a psychiatrist friend once told me, we should view consciousness not as an off/on switch, but as a rheostat that can be dialed from fully asleep to fully awake… and every combination between.
+As a psychiatrist friend once told me, we should view consciousness not as an off/on switch, but as a rheostat.
+It can be dialed from fully asleep to fully awake… and every combination between.

 Technically, my Very Blurry Boundary between asleep and awake is called parasomnia, but whatever.
 I’ve driven a car and had no memory of it the next day.
-My daughter, Peanut, still occasionally tells the story of the night I drove one of her friends home, with my daughter and wife in the car with me, having a perfectly lucid chat and driving flawlessly.
+My daughter, Peanut, still occasionally tells the story of the night I drove one of her friends home.
+With my daughter in the car with me, I had a perfectly lucid chat and drove flawlessly.
 Next morning at breakfast, I was stunned to learn I’d done so.

 I’ve also held complex legal conversations without having awakened entirely, with no memory of them the next day.
-Several nights when I was the weekend on-call prosecutor, I’d have to ask my wife the next morning if I’d taken any calls from law enforcement the night before.
-Twice I had to go down to a police dispatch desk and listen to the communications recordings to find out what I’d said on the phone to some cop the night before.
+When I was the weekend on-call prosecutor, I’d ask my wife the next morning if I’d taken any calls from cops the night before.
+Twice I had to go down to a police dispatch desk and listen to the communications recordings.
+With no memory, I had to learn what I’d said on the phone to some cop the night before.
 If you want to freak out, listen to yourself giving complicated—and correct—legal advice to a police officer with absolutely no memory of having had that conversation.